-The Trustees receive investment manager performance reports on a quarterly basis, which present performance information over 3 months, 1, 3 and 5 years.
+The Trustees receive investment manager performance reports, as well as reports from the Investment Consultant, on a quarterly basis, which present performance information over 3 months, 1, 3 and 5 years.
 The Trustees review the absolute performance, relative performance against a suitable index used as the benchmark, and against the manager's stated target performance (over the relevant time period) on a net of fees basis.
-The Trustees' focus is on long term performance but will put a manager 'on watch' if there are short term performance concerns.
+The Trustees' focus is on long term performance, but a manager will be put 'on watch' if there are short term performance concerns.

-If a manager is not meeting performance objectives, or their investment objectives for the mandate have changed, the Trustees may ask the manager to review their fees - either the Annual Management Charge or the performance related fee element.
+If a manager is not meeting performance objectives, or their investment objectives for the mandate have changed, the Trustees may ask the manager to review their fees - either the Annual Management Charge or the performance related fee element (if applicable).

 The remuneration for the investment managers used by the Plan is based on assets under management.
-As part of the annual Value for Money ("VfM") assessment for the DC section, the Trustees review the investment manager fees.
+As part of the annual Value for Money ("VfM") assessment for the DC Section, the Trustees review the investment manager fees.